 What kind of communication and interaction is expected from doctoral and postdoc researchers?
 We do not prioritise any specific forms of communication or interaction in the evaluation.
 What matters is that you identify the methods that are best suited to your research and goals, that they are realistic, and that they support the impact of your project.
 You can find additional guidance, helpful questions, and links to further information in the Communication and interaction plan section of the application instructions.

 Does the Nessling Foundation have travel guidelines?
-Yes, the Nessling Foundation has travel guidelines.
-Please follow these guidelines when budgeting any potential travel expenses.
+Yes, the Nessling Foundation has travel guidelines which form part of the Guidelines for Sustainable Practices.
+Please follow these guidelines when budgeting any travel expenses.

 Science-based action projects